-We have already talked a lot about Ngrok, now it's time to share the instructions for creating a tunnel.
-This is an important feature that you may need while working with the software, which will make life much easier.
-Let's figure out how it can be done.
+We've already talked a lot about Ngrok, now it's time to share instructions on how to create a tunnel.
+This is an important feature that you may need while working with the software, which will make your life much easier.
+Let's go through how it can be done.

 To create a local HTTP port from the outside, use the http command.
-To do this, you just need to specify the port as a parameter, for example, for port 80:
+To do this, simply specify the port as a parameter, for example for port 80:

 $ ngrok http 80

-As soon as the tunnel starts working, information about its status will appear in the terminal.
-In the Forwarding field, it will not be difficult to detect the URL, It is through this URL that you will be able to access the service.
-During the first launch, Ngrok will warn that this resource is available via Ngrok.
+As soon as the tunnel starts its work in the terminal will appear information about its status.
+In the Forwarding field it will not be difficult to find the URL, It is this URL that you will be able to access the service.
+During the first launch Ngrok will warn you that this resource is accessible via Ngrok.

-Then the server and the content of the site will be available:
+Next, the server and the content of the site will become available:

-To allow other users to log in, you should add HTTP authorization.
-There is the following option that allows you to do this --basic-auth:
+HTTP authorization should be added to allow other users to access the site.
+There is the following option that allows you to do this --basic-auth

 ngrok http --basic-auth="user:password" 80